Using the Discovery Service

 What about finding books?

-To find books on a subject, type your keywords in the search box and refine your results by selecting ‘Books’ and ‘eBooks’ on the left under ‘Source Types’.
+To find books on a subject, type your keywords into the search box and refine your results by clicking on the 'Source Type' filter at the top of your search results and selecting ‘Books’ and ‘eBooks’.

 Looking for information on a topic?

-When you use the basic search, the 'Available in Library Collection' box will be ticked by default.
-This means your search will only retrieve results you can fully access online (the ‘Full Text Online’ option) or which are held in the library (the ‘Catalogue Only’ option).
+When you use the basic or advanced search, the 'Full Text Online Only and Print' filter will be ticked by default.
+This means your search will only retrieve results you can fully access online (the ‘Full Text Online Only’ option) or which are held physically in the library (the ‘Catalogue Only’ option).

 All Library databases can be accessed directly via the Library web pages.